-In this day and age where nobody has the courage to be honest, a symptom of every age I suspect, and the faces of social media only display utopian falsehoods and photo-shopped fakery of the shoddiest kind, it’s rare to be presented with any sort of candidness concerning anything.
+In this day and age, where nobody has the courage to be honest (a symptom of every age, I suspect), and the faces of social media only display Utopian falsehoods and photo-shopped fakery of the shoddiest kind, it’s rare to be presented with any sort of candidness concerning anything.
 Fear of being internet unpopular is what scares our culture from revealing genuine feelings or opinions.

-Colombia is a tranquil, cultured place according to the interwebs, where we could live a life of affordable luxury as we passed the Canadian winter by.
-Dining on renowned cuisine in a country finally well-prepared to receive visitors after many years of violent crime, corruption and unrest.
-Hmmm… yeah, not quite.
+Colombia is a tranquil, cultured place, according to the interwebs, where we could live a life of affordable luxury as we passed the Canadian winter by, dining on renowned cuisine in a nation finally well-prepared to receive visitors after many years of violent crime, corruption and unrest.

 The police were too lazy to take me to the station and just smart enough to not shoot me, so they let my wife and I go.
-By the look in my eye, they must have deduced that any attempt to restrain me without the help of firearms would only end painfully for both of them.
+By the look in my eye, they must have deduced that any attempt to extort me would end badly for one or all of us.

 A disturbingly high number of travelers I talked to in Colombia had either been robbed, stabbed, scammed, or had someone attempt to rob or scam them.
 A very popular travel blogger who has been to 130+ countries was stabbed in Colombia.
 A first for him.
 My father-in-law was ripped off and hustled multiple times in almost every town we visited.
 My wife and I were persistently hassled for money frequently, and if I hadn’t spoken Spanish we would have been fighting a lot.
 Or dead.
 Nobody in the entire country ever offered a hand at no cost.

 According to “statistics“, the situation has improved tenfold since the ’90s.
 But the utter abject destitution in many places illustrates why everyone still has a hand or a knife out.
 Or both.
 Unless they’re filthy rich from corruption or legitimate crime.
-The poor peasants live with less than nothing, while the wealthy peasants at the top trample all over them.
-Often young people have no life options but crime or hopeless poverty.
+The poor peasants live with less than nothing while the wealthy peasants at the top trample all over them.
+Often young people have no options but crime or hopeless poverty.

-I have no clue what delusional propaganda department is responsible for inventing Colombia’s alleged reputation for good food because it’s complete shit almost everywhere.
+I have no clue what delusional propaganda department is responsible for inventing Colombia’s alleged reputation for good food, because it’s complete shit almost everywhere.
 As far as I’m concerned, that alone is enough to avoid visiting.

 I know there are people who travel Colombia and have a wonderful time, or so they claim, and it’s probably possible to explore the country somewhat unmolested, especially if you’re rich and famous and have an entourage to protect you from the uglier aspects of everyday reality, but as a place to visit in some semblance of normalcy, it falls dreadfully short.

 Colombia’s natural beauty is amazing, but it would be more amazing if it wasn’t covered in garbage.
-Spending money for a day trip to a boat-access-only beach that looks like paradise in the pictures, only to arrive and find condoms, Styrofoam, and plastic floating in the water, is rather disappointing.
+Spending money for a day trip to a boat-access-only beach that looks like paradise in the pictures, only to arrive and find condoms, Styrofoam, and plastic floating in the water is rather disappointing.
 And this sort of scenario is all too common.